China Finance 40 Forum: CF40-affiliated experts

-Also as of early 2021, CF40's Academic Committee is chaired by Qian Yingyi and its members include Huang Yiping and Pan Gongsheng.
+Also as of early 2021, CF40's Academic Committee was chaired by Qian Yingyi and its members include Huang Yiping and Pan Gongsheng.
+Jin Keyu was an academic member in 2024.
+By late 2024, the chair of the CF40 Academic Committee was Cai Fang, and its other members were Bai Chong'en, Gao Shanwen, Long Guoqiang, and Zhu Jun.

-CF40's resident Senior Fellows include Guan Tao, and its nonresident Senior Fellows include Xiao Gang, Zhang Bin, and Zhang Xiaohui.
+In 2021, CF40's resident Senior Fellows included Guan Tao, and its nonresident Senior Fellows included Xiao Gang, Zhang Bin, and Zhang Xiaohui.
+By 2023, Dr Guo Kai was also CF40 Senior Fellow.
+By 2025, Guo Kai was the Executive President of the CF40 Institute.